Hurak Logo

 Step 1: Identify Hazardous Substances in Workplaces

-Identifying the chemical, dust, fume, vapour, mist or gas that can potentially cause harm to workers in their workplace should be the first step in determining URL in cocomp.
+Identifying the chemical, dust, fume, vapour, mist, or gas that can potentially harm workers in the workplace should be the first step in determining URL in cocomp.

 • Chemicals such as Cleaning Agents, Paints, Solvents, Acids